-Push the red button to the left of the clock to turn on the hazard warning lights (four-way flashers).
+Push the red button under the clock to turn on the hazard warning lights (four-way flashers).
 This causes all four outside turn signals and both indicators in the instrument panel to flash.
 Use the hazard warning lights if you need to park in a dangerous area near heavy traffic, or if your car is disabled.